DUX4: Gene

 This gene is located within a D4Z4 macrosatellite repeat array in the subtelomeric region of chromosome 4q35.
 The D4Z4 repeat array contains 11-150 D4Z4 repeats in the general population; a highly homologous D4Z4 repeat array has been identified on chromosome 10.
 The gene consists of three exons.
 Exons 1 and 2 are present in each D4Z4 repeat.
 Only one copy of exon 3 is present, telomeric to the D4Z4 repeat array.
 The open reading frame (ORF) is entirely contained within exon 1 and contains two homeoboxes.
 Exons 2 and 3 encode for the three prime untranslated region (3′-UTR).
 In certain haplotypes, exon 3 contains a polyadenylation signal.
-There was no evidence for transcription from standard cDNA libraries however RT-PCR and in-vitro expression experiments indicate that the ORF is transcribed.
+There was no evidence for transcription from the standard cDNA libraries however RT-PCR and in-vitro expression experiments indicate that the ORF is transcribed.

 The repeat-array and ORF are conserved in other mammals.

 Structure

 DUX4 protein is 424 amino acids long.
 Two homeodomains are situated at the N-terminus.
 A transcription-activating domain (TAD) and p300-binding domain are situated at the C-terminus.
 The TAD encompasses a potential nine amino acid TAD (9aaTAD).

-The two homeodomains and TAD have well-defined tertiary structure.
+The two homeodomains and TAD have well-defined tertiary structures.
 The region between the second homeodomain and TAD is predicted to be disordered.

 DUX4 transcripts can be spliced to produce either DUX4-S (short) or DUX4-FL (full length) mRNAs.
 DUX4-FL mRNA encodes for the entire DUX4 protein.
 DUX4-S mRNA encodes for a partial DUX4 protein, which lacks the transcription-activating domain.

 Function

-DUX4 protein a transcriptional activator of many genes, one example being paired-like homeodomain transcription factor 1 (PITX1).
+The DUX4 protein is a transcriptional activator of many genes, one example being paired-like homeodomain transcription factor 1 (PITX1).
 It likely stimulates zygotic genome activation.

 The two homeodomains allow DUX4 protein to bind to DNA.
 The C-terminal domain is involved in target gene activation.

 DUX is normally expressed in the testes, thymus, and cleavage-stage embryos.